topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 ## Development Status :open_book:

-<span style="background-color: yellow">TODO</span>

 Current version of Calamar is running on https://calamar.app

 It is mostly a result of our participation in hackaton as an implementation of the bounty declared by Subsquid team.
 See [Additional Inforamtion](#additional-information-heavyplussign).

+For now, it allows users to:
+- search block by hash and height display its parameters and extrinsics
+- search extrinsic by hash and display its parameters and events
+- search account by address and list its extrinsics
+- search extrinsics and events by their exact name.

 While it may seem to be already working explorer it has only basic features and lacks many of the important or useful ones.

-For now, it allows users to search:
-- for blocks by hash and height,
-- for extrinsics by hash, name or signer address
-- and for events by name.

-Currently, Calamar consists of the following pages:
-- **home page**: universal search box,
-- **latest extrinsics page**: table of the latest extrinsics in the selected network,
-- **block page**: information about the block, extrinsics included in the block,
-- **extrinsic page**: information about the extrinsic, extrinsics events table,
-- **account page**: different account address format, extrinsics signed by the account.
+See [Milestone 1](#milestone-1--core-functionality) for details.

 > If you've already started implementing your project or it is part of a larger repository, please provide a link and a description of the code here.
 In any case, please provide some documentation on the research and other work you have conducted before applying.
 This could be:
 >